JDDoesDev/presentations/osmi.md

 - I see a therapist
   - I'm currently between therapists, but looking.
 Turns out Indiana isn't full of reputable therapists
 - I find outlets.
 Mention community band, becoming active in the community through teaching
-- I open the conversation
+- I start the conversation
 Mention not being shy about talking about it.
 People don't need to know the details of your PTSD, but that you're not afraid to mention it in social situations.
 If other people are uncomfortable about it, that's their problem.
 Mention something about talking openly at events.